viktormus/MatrixSquareFinder/README.md

 # MatrixSquareFinder
-Developing a dynamic programming solution by myself and documenting my thinking throughout the entire process
+Developing a dynamic programming solution by myself and documenting my thinking throughout the entire process (in Finnish)